urbit/docs.urbit.org/content/courses/hoon-school/S-math.md

 [%d s=%.y e=--3 a=1]
 ```

 It's up to you to decide how to handle this result, however!
+Perhaps a
-Perhaps a better option for many cases is to round the answer to an `@s` integer with [`++toi:rs`](/language/hoon/reference/stdlib/3b#toirs):
+better option for many cases is to round the answer to an `@s` integer
+with {% tooltip label="++toi:rs"
+href="/language/hoon/reference/stdlib/3b#toirs" /%}:

 ```hoon
 > (toi:rs .3.1415926535)